-The average drill hole spacing at Powerline is 76.3 m with a median spacing of 71.1 m.
-As seen in Figure 14-15 for the Powerline area, the north-south drilling sections are spaced overall at approximately 100 m, with on-section drill holes spaced at approximately 100 m.
-To the northeast of the deposit, a star shaped pattern was tightly drilled on a spacing varying from 20 m to 35 m to provide local information on the gold grade continuity.
+The average drill hole spacing at Powerline is 62.3m with a median spacing of 70.1m.
+Within the modelled mineralized zones, the average drill hole spacing is 58.9m with a median spacing of 67.1m.
+As seen in Figure 14-14 for the Powerline area, the north-south drilling sections are spaced overall at approximately 100m, with on-section drill holes spaced at approximately 100m.
+To the north of the western half of the deposit, a star shaped pattern was tightly drilled on a spacing varying from 20m to 35m to provide local information on the gold grade continuity.
+In the eastern half of the deposit, a few areas are tightly drilled with RAB holes approximately spaced at 30m.

-The orientation of drill holes at Powerline is mainly to the north throughout the deposit at dips ranging from -50° to -80°.
-Figure 14-18 displays the orientations and dips of the drill holes at the Powerline deposit.
+The orientation of drill holes at Powerline is mainly to the north throughout the deposit at dips ranging from -45° to -80°.
+Figure 14-17 displays the orientations and dips of the drill holes at the Powerline deposit.
 The azimuths are read from the outer circle and the dips from the inner circles.